-The ash content (2.2 %) or inorganic matter obtained for Monodora myrystica corresponded is within the range of 2.5 % reported by Enabulele et al., (2014) and 3.90 % reported by Ekeanyanwu et al., (2010).
+The ash content (2.2 %) or inorganic matter obtained for Monodora myrystica corresponded within the range of 2.5 % reported by Enabulele et al., (2014) and 3.90 % reported by Ekeanyanwu et al., (2010).
 However, higher values for ash (4.90 – 8.61 %) were reported by Enwereuzoh et al., (2015); Uguwona, (2014) and Faleyimu and Oluwalana, (2008).
 Consequently, this could be caused by changes in the climatic factors in addition to edaphic factors.
-This amount of ash value was very low and slightly lower than 8.35 % reported for Brachetagia Eurycoma .
-It has been recommended by Pomeranz and Clifton, (1981) that ash content of nuts, seeds and tubers should fall within the range of 1.5 – 2.5% in order to be suitable for animal feeds.
+This amount of ash value was very low and slightly lower than the 8.35 % reported for Brachetagia Eurycoma .
+It has been recommended by Pomeranz and Clifton, (1981) that the ash content of nuts, seeds and tubers should fall within the range of 1.5 – 2.5% to be suitable for animal feeds.
 Therefore, it can be recommended for animal feeds.
-Ash content refers to the inorganic residues which remained after either ignition or complete oxidation of organic matter in the sample, and gives an overview of mineral content of the material (Joslyn, 1970).
-High amount of ash implies high mineral contents in the spices.
-Monodora myristica is not likely to be a good source of mineral in human or animal diet.
-Nutritionally, ash aids in the metabolism of protein, carbohydrate and fat (Okaka, 2005).
+Ash content refers to the inorganic residues that remain after either ignition or complete oxidation of organic matter in the sample and gives an overview of the mineral content of the material (Joslyn, 1970).
+The high amount of ash implies high mineral content in the spices.
+Monodora myristica is not likely to be a good source of minerals in human or animal diet.
+Nutritionally, ash aids in the metabolism of protein, carbohydrates and fat (Okaka, 2005).

-The crude fibre content recorded (21.9 %) corresponded to 19.10 % report by Enabulele et al., (2014), lower than 25.90 % reported by Ekeanyanwu et al., (2020), but much higher than 3.30, 5.25 and 8.33 reported by Enwereuzoh et al. (2015), Ugwuona (2014) and Faleyimu and Oluwalana (2008) respectively.
-The variation of the results may be caused by changes in climatic factors and stage of maturity of seed used.
-However, the fibre content from this study is relatively high in quantity.
-This implies that when this seed is incorporated into feed, it will help to prevent many metabolic or digestive disorders such as constipation and irritable bowels (Akinlawon, 1998).
-The crude fibre content was very high compared to legumes, which ranged between 5 and 6 % (Aremu et al., 2006).
+The crude fiber content recorded (21.9 %) corresponded to the 19.10 % report by Enabulele et al., (2014), lower than the 25.90 % reported by Ekeanyanwu et al., (2020), but much higher than 3.30, 5.25 and 8.33 reported by Enwereuzoh et al. (2015), Ugwuona (2014) and Faleyimu and Oluwalana (2008) respectively.
+The variation in the results may be caused by changes in climatic factors and the stage of maturity of the seed used.
+However, the fiber content from this study is relatively high in quantity.
+This implies that when this seed is incorporated into feed, it will help to prevent many metabolic or digestive disorders such as constipation and irritable bowel (Akinlawon, 1998).
+The crude fiber content was very high compared to legumes, which ranged between 5 and 6 % (Aremu et al., 2006).
 Therefore, African nutmeg is a good source of dietary fiber.
-Dietary fibres are generally plant polysaccharides that cannot be digested by human digestive enzymes.
-Dietary fibres are either soluble or insoluble, both modulate physiological function and prevent some degenerative diseases in animals.
-Dietary fibre causes variations of water content in faecal, feacal bulk, transit time and elimination of bile acids and neutral sterols, which lowers the body cholesterol pool.
-Therefore, the dietary fiber has been shown to reduce the incidence of coronary and breast cancer (Effiong et al., 2005; Lintas, 1992).
+Dietary fibers are generally plant polysaccharides that cannot be digested by human digestive enzymes.
+Dietary fibers are either soluble or insoluble, both modulate the physiological function and prevent some degenerative diseases in animals.
+Dietary fiber causes variations of water content in fecal, fecal bulk, transit time and elimination of bile acids and neutral sterols, which lowers the body's cholesterol pool.
+Therefore, dietary fiber has been shown to reduce the incidence of coronary and breast cancer (Effiong et al., 2005; Lintas, 1992).

-The proportion of soluble carbohydrate obtained (30.7 %) was similar to that reported by Faleyimu and Oluwalana, (2008) but different from values (28.40 %, 21.20, 46.9 and 42.78 %) reported by Enabulele et al. (2014), Ekanyanwu et al. (2010), Ugwuona, (2014) and Enwereuzoh et al. (2014) respectively.
+The proportion of soluble carbohydrates obtained (30.7 %) was similar to that reported by Faleyimu and Oluwalana, (2008) but different from values (28.40 %, 21.20, 46.9 and 42.78 %) reported by Enabulele et al. (2014), Ekanyanwu et al. (2010), Ugwuona, (2014) and Enwereuzoh et al. (2014) respectively.
 The carbohydrate content was very higher than that of cassava seed (16.81%) reported by Akinlawon, (1998) and comparable to the acceptable range of 20 – 60% for legumes based on dry weight (Aykroyd and Doughty, 1964).
-Hence, seeds are good source of energy for animals when they are incorporated into diet.
-Carbohydrate provides energy to cells, particularly the brains, which depended on the carbohydrate content (Effiong et al., 2005).
+Hence, seeds are a good source of energy for animals when they are incorporated into diet.
+Carbohydrate provides energy to cells, particularly the brain, which depends on the carbohydrate content (Effiong et al., 2005).